Christine McVie

-McVie was a member of several bands, notably Chicken Shack, in the mid-1960s British Blues scene.
-She began working with Fleetwood Mac in 1968, initially as a session player, before joining the band in 1970.
+McVie was a member of several bands, notably Chicken Shack, in the mid-1960s British blues scene.
+She initially began working with Fleetwood Mac as a session player in 1968, before officially joining the band two years later.
 Her first compositions with Fleetwood Mac appeared on their fifth album, Future Games.
 She remained with the band through many changes of line-up, writing songs and performing lead vocals before partially retiring in 1998.

-McVie was described as "the prime mover behind some of Fleetwood Mac's biggest hits" and eight songs she wrote or co-wrote, including "Don't Stop", "Everywhere" and "Little Lies", appeared on Fleetwood Mac's 1988 Greatest Hits album.
+McVie was described as "the prime mover behind some of Fleetwood Mac's biggest hits" and eight songs she wrote or co-wrote, including "Say You Love Me", "Don't Stop", "Everywhere" and "Little Lies", appeared on Fleetwood Mac's 1988 Greatest Hits album.
 She appeared as a session musician on the band's last studio album, Say You Will.
-She also released three solo studio albums.
-McVie had a mezzo-soprano vocal range.
+McVie also released three solo studio albums and recorded a duet album with Lindsey Buckingham.
+McVie was noted for her soulful contralto voice.

 As a member of Fleetwood Mac, McVie was inducted into the Rock and Roll Hall of Fame and in 1998 received the Brit Award for Outstanding Contribution to Music.
 In the same year, after almost 30 years with Fleetwood Mac, she left the band and lived in semi-retirement, releasing a solo album in 2004.
 She appeared on stage with Fleetwood Mac at the O2 Arena in London in September 2013 and rejoined the band in 2014 prior to their On with the Show tour.

 McVie received a Gold Badge of Merit Award from BASCA, now The Ivors Academy, in 2006.
 She received the Ivor Novello Award for Lifetime Achievement from the British Academy of Songwriters, Composers and Authors in 2014 and was honoured with the Trailblazer Award at the UK Americana Awards in 2021.
 She was also the recipient of two Grammy Awards.

 Early life

-McVie was born on 12 July 1943 in the English Lake District village of Bouth, and grew up in the Bearwood area of Smethwick near Birmingham.
+McVie was born on 12 July 1943 in the village of Greenodd, in the Furness area of Lancashire (now present day Cumbria).
+She grew up in the Bearwood area of Smethwick near Birmingham.
 Her father, Cyril Percy Absell Perfect, was a concert violinist and music lecturer at St Peter's College of Education, Saltley, Birmingham, and taught violin at St Philip's Grammar School, Birmingham.
-McVie's mother, Beatrice Edith Maud (Reece) Perfect, was a medium, psychic, and faith healer.
-McVie's grandfather was an organist at Westminster Abbey.
+Her mother, Beatrice Edith Maud (née Reece), was a medium, psychic, and faith healer.
+McVie's grandfather was an organist who had performed at Westminster Abbey.

-McVie was introduced to the piano when she was four, but did not study music seriously until the age of 11, when she was reintroduced to it by a local musician who was a friend of her brother John.
+McVie was introduced to the piano when she was four, but did not study music seriously until the age of 11 when she was reintroduced to it by a local musician who was a friend of her brother John.
 She continued classical training to the age of 15, but shifted her musical focus to rock and roll when her brother acquired a Fats Domino songbook.
 Other early influences included the Everly Brothers.